数据代理

 Industry Terminology and Private Domain Knowledge

 To enable the large model to perform at its best, we provide a feature to configure prompts in the Data Agent Console under system settings.
-You can use natural language in the UserSystem Prompt to provide the large model with information such as company industry background, business logic, analytical direction guidance, and specific instructions.
-Data Agent will use these directives to understand the organization's internal language habits, professional terminology, and analytical focus, thereby accurately interpreting the specialized terms and analytical expectations in your field to improve response quality and relevance.
+You can use natural language in the UserSystem Prompts to provide the large model with information such as, but not limited to, your company's industry background, business logic, analytical direction guidance, and specific instructions.
+The Data Agent will utilize these directives to understand your organization's internal language habits, professional terminology, and analytical priorities, thereby improving the quality and relevance of its responses.

-- "Big Promotion" refers to the period from October 11 to November 11 each year.
+- "Big Sale" refers to the period from October 11 to November 11 each year.

 - When users mention product-related questions, please retrieve both the product name and product ID.